rspencer01/Project-Magrathea-V2/README.md

 Wishlist
 --------
 This is alist of high level things that I want to impliment at some stage.
+Low level stuff to do is found in `TODO.md`.

  * ~~Trees~~
  * Birds